ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Usage Examples

-The following usage examples illustrate how an application might use a Transport Services Interface to
+The following usage examples illustrate how an application might use a Transport Services Interface to:

-- Act as a server: Listen for incoming connections, receive a request, and send a response, see {{server-example}}.
+- Act as a server, by listening for incoming connections, receiving requests, and sending responses, see {{server-example}}.
-- Act as a client: Connect to a remote endpoint, send a request, and receive a response, see {{client-example}}.
+- Act as a client, by connecting to a remote endpoint using Initiate, sending requests, and receiving responses, see {{client-example}}.
-- Act as a peer: Connect to a remote endpoint using Rendezvous, send a Message, and receive a Message, see {{peer-example}}.
+- Act as a peer, by connecting to a remote endpoint using Rendezvous while simultaneously waiting for incoming Connections, sending Messages, and receiving Messages, see {{peer-example}}.

 The examples in this section presume that a transport protocol is available between the endpoints which provides Reliable Data Transfer, Preservation of